microsoft/playwright/docs/src/browsers.md

 Playwright's Firefox version matches the recent [Firefox Stable](https://www.mozilla.org/en-US/firefox/new/) build.
 Playwright doesn't work with the branded version of Firefox since it relies on patches.
 Instead you can test against the recent Firefox Stable build.
 ### WebKit

 Playwright's WebKit version matches the recent WebKit trunk build, before it is used in Apple Safari and other WebKit-based browsers.
 This gives a lot of lead time to react on the potential browser update issues.
 Playwright doesn't work with the branded version of Safari since it relies on patches.
-Instead you can test against the recent Webkit build.
+Instead you can test against the recent WebKit build.

 ## Install behind a firewall or a proxy